akruszewski/gibl/manuscript/chapter2.md

 There are many data structures.
 An ordered list is one example, representing the numbers {$$}(1, 2, 3){/$$} in that order.
 There are operations on lists, such as counting the number of elements, merging two lists, etc.

-## 2.1.2.
-Recursion

-TODO: Next, we will introduce a way to repeatedly transform a data structure according to some specific rules.
-For example, on a given data structure ... we might want to ...
+Next, we will introduce a way to repeatedly transform a data structure according to some specific rules.
+For example, if we have a blockchain data structure we may want to come up with a way to transform it such that, for example, a new block is inserted in it.

 I> ### Definition 2
 I>